-4 Risk identification and modelling of Income Producing Real Estate loans
+4: Risk identification and modelling of Income Producing Real Estate loans

-4.1 This chapter sets out the PRA's expectations of firms regarding the risk identification exercise and the risk calibration and validation of internal models (particularly in respect of the application of the MA within the calculation of the SCR) for illiquid assets.
+- 4.1 This chapter sets out the PRA's expectations of firms regarding the risk identification exercise and the risk calibration and validation of internal models (particularly in respect of the application of the MA within the calculation of the SCR) for illiquid assets.
 It includes, as an example, several expectations, specific to Income Producing Real Estate (IPRE) loans.
-Given the heterogeneity of illiquid asset classes, the PRA expects firms to consider whether these expectations are applicable to other relevant assets within their portfolios.
+Given the heterogeneity of illiquid assets, the PRA expects firms to consider whether these expectations are applicable to other relevant assets within their portfolios.
 Where firms consider the expectations are not applicable to assets with similar features to IPRE, the PRA expects them to provide, upon request, a justification of why this is the case.
-The PRA will seek assurance against these expectations in a proportionate way, using similar criteria to those discussed in paragraph 2.6.

-4.2 IPRE lending refers to a category of funding to real estate where the prospects for ultimate repayment and recovery on the exposure depend primarily on the cash flows generated by the underlying property asset(s).11 The primary source of these cash flows would usually be lease or rental payments from commercial tenants (generally for the payment of interest and any amortizing principal) and the sale or refinancing of the asset(s) (generally for the payment of any non-amortizing principal at maturity).
+The PRA will seek assurance against these expectations in a proportionate way, using similar criteria to those discussed in paragraph 2.6 of this SS. - 4.2 IPRE lending refers to a category of funding to real estate where the prospects for ultimate repayment and recovery on the exposure depend primarily on the cash flows generated by the underlying property asset(s).
+The primary source of these cash flows would usually be lease or rental payments from commercial tenants (generally for the payment of interest and any amortizing principal) and the sale or refinancing of the asset(s) (generally for the payment of any non-amortizing principal at maturity).
 The distinguishing characteristic of IPRE (versus other corporate exposures that are collateralised by real estate) is the strong positive correlation between the prospects for repayment of the interest and principal due on the exposure and the prospects for recovery in the event of default.
 Both primarily depend on the realisation of cash flows generated by a property, whether these are in the form of rental income or sale/refinancing proceeds.
 Note that the PRA considers this definition to be a useful reference.
-However, it need not be applied rigidly and the PRA expects the expectations set out below to also be relevant for assets with similar features.

-4.3 The PRA's observation is that IPRE loans are generally structured to isolate the collateral from the bankruptcy and insolvency risks of the other entities that participate in the transaction, eg via an SPV.

-4.4 The MA allows firms to adjust the relevant risk-free interest rate term structure for the purpose of calculating the best estimate of a portfolio of MA-eligible insurance or reinsurance obligations.
-To apply an MA, firms must have PRA approval, as per Regulation 42 of The
+However, it need not be applied rigidly and the PRA expects the expectations set out below to also be relevant for assets with similar features. - 4.3 The PRA's observation is that IPRE loans are generally structured to isolate the collateral from the bankruptcy and insolvency risks of the other entities that participate in the transaction, eg via an SPV. - 4.4 The MA allows firms to adjust the relevant risk-free interest rate term structure for the purpose of calculating the best estimate of a portfolio of MA-eligible insurance or reinsurance obligations.
+To apply an MA, firms must have an MA permission from the PRA, as per Matching Adjustment 2.1.
+Firms with an MA permission are permitted to apply an MA for the purposes of determining both TPs and the SCR.
+The PRA expects firms to have confidence that the level of MA benefit assumed in each of these calculations is fit for purpose.
+The PRA's expectations relating to modelling of the MA within the SCR calculation are set out in SS8/18.
+These expectations primarily apply to the risks arising in respect of corporate bond assets within firms' MA portfolios.
+However, the PRA recognises that many of the expectations in SS8/18 would apply regardless of the assets held (see paragraph 1.8 of SS8/18).

-11 Basel Committee on Banking Supervision -The Basel Framework: IRB approach: overview and asset class definitions: https://www.bis.org/basel_framework/chapter/CRE/30.htm
+Basel Committee on Banking Supervision -The Basel Framework: IRB approach: overview and asset class definitions: www.bis.org/basel\framework/chapter/CRE/30.htm.